Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Applications

-for an appropriate choice of square root of the parallel transport $\til\tau^{K_X}\in\End(K_X)\simeq\cinf(X,\C)$ in $K_X$ along $\gamma$. \end{lem} \begin{proof} Restricting the fibration over $\gamma$ as in \cref{trivfib}, we see that the diffeomorphism $\tau_1:X_0\fl X_1$ defined in \cref{tausmall} is the identity of $X\simeq X_1=X_0$, so that $J_1=J_0$, $P_{p,1}=P_{p,0}$ and $\det(\overline{\Pi_1^0})=\Id_{K_{X}}$.
+for an appropriate choice of square root of the parallel transport $\tau^{K_X}\in\End(K_X)\simeq\cinf(X,\C)$ in $K_X$ along $\gamma$. \end{lem} \begin{proof} Restricting the fibration over $\gamma$ as in \cref{trivfib}, we see that the diffeomorphism $\tau_1:X_0\fl X_1$ defined in \cref{tausmall} is the identity of $X\simeq X_1=X_0$, so that $J_1=J_0$, $P_{p,1}=P_{p,0}$ and $\det(\overline{\Pi_1^0})=1$.
 Then \cref{Tautologic} is a consequence of \cref{Approx}, comparing \cref{Taucoeff} with \cref{barmutiltau=L}. \end{proof} In the case $\gamma$ is contractible in $B$, if the fibration is holomorphic as in \cref{hol} and for the $L^2$-connection, this result is a consequence of the computations in \cite[Th.2.1]{MZ07} of the curvature of $\nabla^{\HH_p}$.
-In fact, in the case of a tautological fibration, we have $\om^H=0$, so that the first coefficient in \cite[(8)]{MZ07} vanishes, and \cref{Tautologic} is compatible with the second coefficient of \cite[(8)]{MZ07}, through the description of the curvature as the derivative of the parallel transport.
+Note that \cite[Th.2.1]{MZ07} applies for general Kähler fibrations, which need not be tautological, and the same is true for \cref{Approx}.
+Taking $\varphi:X\fl X$ to be the diffeomorphism identifying $X_1$ with $X_0$ via \cref{tausmall} on a loop $\gamma:[0,1]\fl B$, we recover in general the first coefficient of \cite[(8)]{MZ07} as the contribution of $\varphi_p:L^p\fl L^p$ through the description of the curvature as the derivative of the parallel transport.